versatica/oversip-mod-postgresql/README.md

 The method allows passing a block which would be later called by passing as argument each generated `PG::EM::Client` instance.

-The created connection pool is an instance of [`EventMachine::Synchrony::ConnectionPool`](https://github.com/igrigorik/em-synchrony/blob/master/lib/em-synchrony/connection_pool.rb).
+The created connection pool accepts calls to any method defined for `PG::EM::Client` class instance.

 ### Method `OverSIP::Modules::PostgreSQL.pool(pool_name)`